devanooga/devanooga.com/_posts/2017-04-19-Annoying-Mastodon-Users-with-a-Bot.md

 #### Translation API
 To get this working, I would need some way of translating the toots.
 I decided to go with [Microsoft's Translator API][translator-api].
-It's not very accurate for Japanese, so I decided to poke fun at this by using a Clippy image as the bot's avatar.
+It's not very accurate for Japanese (or at least, it doesn't seem to be), so I decided to poke fun at this by using a Clippy image as the bot's avatar.

 ![Clippy]({{ site.url }}/images/blog/clippy.jpg)